 Compressors are designed to control the dynamics of a performance, particularly vocals which typically have a wide dynamic range throughout a song.
 They can also be used in parallel to allow a blend between the natural and compressed signal, which can add life to guitars, vocals, or the entire mix.
-A compressor does more than just reduce signal.
-Often times, just running signal through an outboard compressor can add warmth and vibe to the recording, and no compression is necessary to achieve that sound.
-Compressors like the Fairchild 660 have multiple tubes, transformers, capacitors, and wire that signal run though.
+An audio compressor does more than just reduce signal.
+Oftentimes, just running a signal through an outboard compressor can add warmth and vibe to the recording, and no compression is necessary to achieve that sound.
+Compressors like the Fairchild 660 have multiple tubes, transformers, capacitors, and wire that signal runs through.
 Every step of the circuit adds loads of analog warmth, and sometimes a great choice rather than boosting EQ.
 When looking into compressors, look at both Optical and Discrete options.
 Optical compressors such as the LA-2A have a fixed ratio, typically 3:1, and fixed attack and release times.
 You then have the option to adjust the threshold level to when you want the compressor to engage, and a make up gain to add back and signal that was lost with the compression.
 A discrete compressor has more control, allowing you to adjust the input and output independently, as well as the attack and release controls.

-Some dynamic processors also provide the ability to gate a signal.
+Some audio dynamic processors also provide the ability to gate a signal.
 With a gate, you can allow the main source to come through, then cut out all the extra bleed coming into the microphone.
 This is great on a full drum kit, where multiple microphones are used to capture the whole kit, but bleed from each drum is coming into every microphone.
-With the threshold control, you can allow just the transient of a snare drum to open the gate, then adjust the the release and range options to allow the full length of the sound to pass through.
+With the threshold control, you can allow just the transient of a snare drum to open the gate, then adjust the release and range options to allow the full length of the sound to pass through.